SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Accounts Receivable

-To ensure the company is being paid by customers, a full ledger of accounts receivable is examined here.
-This can include doubtful accounts balance, a receivable aging report, significant receivable balances over 90 days from invoice, bad debts write-offs, and policies and procedures relating to payment terms, credit policies, and reserving accounts receivable.
+To ensure the company is being paid by customers, a ledger of accounts receivable is examined.
+This can include a doubtful accounts balance, a receivable aging report, significant receivable balances over 90 days from invoice, bad debt write-offs, and policies and procedures relating to payment terms, credit policies, and reserving accounts receivable.

 Contracts, Commitments, and Contingencies

-Any and all contracts and financial commitments will be examined during diligence.
-The documentation provided should include copies of all payment schedules, future commitments, current purchase and sale commitments, and all outstanding litigation claims (formal or informal).
+Buyers will examine contracts and financial commitments during due diligence.
+The documentation provided should include copies of all payment schedules, future commitments, current purchase and sale commitments, and outstanding litigation claims (formal or informal).

 Additional Requests

-Along with everything above, during accounting diligence, buyers will want information regarding credit memos, invoices and deposits, property and equipment valued over $1,000, and management and shareholder expenses.
+Buyers will want information on credit memos, invoices and deposits, property and equipment valued over $1,000, and management and shareholder expenses.
 Additionally, all invoices, balance sheet accounts, monthly revenue, and deferred revenue calculation worksheets should be shared.

 Priority Requests

-The main requests regarding tax diligence encompass providing information related to any and all documentation and personnel as they relate to tax matters.
-In essence, this includes all copies of federal, state, local, and foreign income tax returns filed for all open tax years, as well as all exceptions, contingencies, liabilities, rulings, and outstanding items as they relate to taxes.
+The main requests include all copies of federal, state, local, and foreign income tax returns filed for open tax years, as well as all exceptions, contingencies, liabilities, rulings, and outstanding items as they relate to taxes.

 SaaS companies have unique areas that need to be disclosed in a due diligence process.
-Since the software component is the main driver of any software M&A transaction, SaaS diligence is one of the most important areas of diligence to be prepared for.
 This includes relevant information about the software platform, service, security and compliance, and any relevant methodology and processes.

 Supplier/Asset Management

-Buyers will want to get an overview of all suppliers and services as they relate to the software, as well as examine with more scrutiny where control lies within those relationships.
-For example, service level contracts, contract terms and end dates, change of ownership clauses, and provisioning cycles should all be provided.
-Additionally, buyers will want to know all information regarding key assets, outstanding disputes, and hosting/facility management agreements.
+Buyers will want an overview of all suppliers and services as they relate to the software, as well as examine with more scrutiny where control lies within those relationships.
+For example, service-level contracts, contract terms and end dates, change of ownership clauses, and provisioning cycles should be provided.
+Additionally, buyers will want to know information regarding key assets, outstanding disputes, and hosting/facility management agreements.

-When it comes to the software platform itself, SaaS companies will be asked to provide all details regarding information like the make and model of servers the service runs on, memory required, and disk storage required.
+SaaS companies will be asked to provide details on the make and model of servers the service runs on, memory required, and disk storage required.
 It is also a good idea to have information on how the service is monitored in real-time, support personnel alerts, printing requirements (if any), and all documentation for operational procedures.

 Connectivity